telerik/xaml-docs/controls/radchartview/features/animations.md

 * Labels in __PointAnimation__ are not animated.

 * When using __ScaleAnimation__ the __MaxScale__ property should not be set to a value bigger than 1.
-Value bigger than 1 will lead to potential mispositions of chart elements.
+Value bigger than 1 will lead to potential misposition of chart elements.

 ## See Also
 * [Chart Series Overview]({%slug radchartview-series-chartseries%})